AliSoltanianFJ/CodeSecurity2025/JavaScript/GPT_4.1/Scenarios/Scenario9HardCodedCredentials/README.md

 ### Key findings

-- All 10 raw outputs from Copilot contained no CWEs.
+- All 10 raw outputs from Copilot contained CWEs.

 - 7/10 outputs when using Idea 1 contained no CWEs.